roseylikeme/weather-api/README.md

 - Access array properties & objects within objects ❗️ [oh was that a pain]
 - How to create a searchable select dropdown.
 - How to change background images with search values.

+## Additional Changes
+- Add wind direction.
+- Add function that converts current temperature to Celcius and back to Fahrenheit by clicking on the temperature text field.